Robert-Riordan-UCD/this-is-rob/content/posts/split-keyboard/numpad.md

 title = 'Numpad'
-summary = "A quick build to experiment before designing the split keyboard" tags = ["3d-print", "prototype", "pi-pico"]
+summary = "A quick build to experiment before designing the split keyboard" tags = ["3d-print", "prototype", "pi-pico"] status = "Done" previewImage = "/img/Keyboard/numpad/full-build.jpg"
 +++

-I made a numpad experiment with the firmware and check I understand the full process before committing to the PCB design for the keyboard.
+I made a numpad to experiment with the firmware and check I understand the full process for building a keyboard, before committing to the PCB design for the split keyboard.
+As it is only a prototype, it is rough around the edges (mostly in the case design).

 ## Physical design